moonbitlang/moonbit-course/course8/course_en.md

 ### Calculating the Length of the Linked List

-A simple recursive function is used to calculate the length of the linked list:
+Initially, a simple recursive function is used to calculate the length of the linked list.
+However, this can lead to a stack overflow if the list is too long.

 ```moonbit
 fn length[T](self : LinkedList[T]) -> Int {